 Single ventricle defects

-Two of the more common single ventricle defects are hypoplastic left heart syndrome and tricuspid atresia.
+2 of the more common single ventricle defects are hypoplastic left heart syndrome and tricuspid atresia.

 Hypoplastic left heart syndrome

 Hypoplastic left heart syndrome (HLHS) is a rare type of congenital heart disease, where the left side of the heart doesn't develop properly and is too small.
 This results in not enough oxygenated blood getting through to the body.